Three Must-Visit North Fork Wineries

 Founded in 1983 by Charles and Ursula Massoud, Paumanok is one of the North Fork’s original wineries.
 Charles and Ursula remain actively involved, but these days their three sons play key roles: Kareem leads the winemaking, Nabeel oversees the vineyards, and Salim manages the business side.

-On a sunny afternoon, my husband Joel and I were welcomed by Charles himself—a charming man with a twinkle in his eye and a treasure trove of memories.
-He poured us several wines while sharing stories from his years as a winemaker, recalling how, when they bought their land in Long Island, they were mostly surrounded by potato farms.
+On a sunny afternoon (2025 is shaping up to be a great vintage!), my husband Joel and I were welcomed by Charles himself, a charming man with a twinkle in his eye and a treasure trove of memories.
+He poured us several wines while sharing stories from his years as a winemaker, recalling how Long Island was mostly potato farms back in the ‘80s when they were starting out.

 Paumanok’s charming tasting room.